 There is more to trade than simply exchanging goods and services.
 International trade today involves all aspects of human life and, as a result, EU treaties include clauses that ensure various human rights protections.
 But, as the UK goes about making its own post-Brexit treaties, it looks like human rights are being abandoned as a result of its weaker bargaining power.

-As part of the EU, the UK is party to 40 trade deals, which cover more than 70 countries and make up about 11% of total UK trade.
+As part of the EU, the UK is party to 40 trade deals, which cover more than 70 countries and make up about 11 per cent of total UK trade.
 This allows the UK to trade with these countries on preferential terms.
 In the event of a no-deal Brexit, the UK would lose tariff-free access to these markets and would have to trade under World Trade Organisation (WTO) rules.

 To avoid this, the UK has been negotiating new deals with a number of countries that will take effect in the event of a no-deal Brexit.
 It has signed 15 agreements, covering 46 countries.
 But most of these fail to cover human rights.
 Not only are human rights clauses embedded in the EU’s trade deals, they are something the UK government has insisted it attaches a high value to.